Judaism and environmentalism

 Judaism and environmentalism intersect on many levels.
-The natural world plays a central role in Jewish law, literature, and liturgical and other practices.
-Within the arena of Jewish thought, beliefs vary widely about the human relation to the environment.
+The natural world plays a central role in Jewish law, literature, liturgy, and other practices.
+Within the arena of Jewish thought, beliefs vary widely about the human relationship to the environment.
+Movements such as Eco-Kashrut and celebrations like Tu BiShvat reflect environmental values, and modern Jewish environmentalism has grown, especially in North America.

 Jewish law and the environment

-In Jewish law (halakhah), ecological concerns are reflected in Biblical protection for fruit trees, rules in the Mishnah against harming the public domain, Talmudic debate over noise and smoke damages, and contemporary responsa on agricultural pollution.
-In Conservative Judaism, a new initiative has adopted ecokashrut ideas begun in the 1970s.
-In addition, Jewish activists have recruited principles of halakhah for environmental purposes, such as the injunction against unnecessary destruction, known as bal tashkhit.
-The rule of tza'ar ba'alei hayyim is a restriction on cruelty to animals.
+In Jewish law (halakhah), ecological concerns are reflected in several instances.
+These include, the Biblical protection for fruit trees, rules in the Mishnah against harming the public domain, Talmudic debate over noise and smoke damages, and contemporary responsa on agricultural pollution.
+The rule of Tza'ar ba'alei chayim is a restriction on cruelty to animals.

+Since the 1970s, Conservative Judaism, has adopted Eco-Kashrut ideas.
+Jewish activists have also recruited principles of halakhah for environmental purposes, such as the injunction against unnecessary destruction, known as bal tashkhit.
 Some prophetic traditions speak of societal moral decadence causing an environmental disaster.